 Why do architects need insurance?

-While you’re in the midst of working on numerous exciting projects, your office is broken into overnight.
-When you arrive in the morning, you discover expensive and important computer equipment has been taken and other business assets damaged.
-This theft means that work on projects has to stop and you lose both precious time and income as a result.
-Fortunately, including office insurance in your architects’ policy can cover the cost of equipment replacement to quickly get you back in business.
+While you’re working on numerous exciting projects, your office is broken into overnight.
+When you arrive in the morning, you discover expensive computer equipment has been taken and other business assets damaged.
+This theft means work has to stop and you lose both precious time and income as a result.

 These are just some of the types of business insurance for architects that we can offer.
 We can provide other specific types of cover and build them into a policy that’s tailored to the exact needs of your business.Get your quote